rubino1996/Modern-Regression/README.md

 ## Modern Regression with GLMs in R

-Short, hands-on examples of Generalized Linear Models (GLMs) in R—focusing on binomial & quasibinomial, sum-to-zero / deviation coding and treatment / dummy coding).
+Short, hands-on examples of Generalized Linear Models (GLMs) in R—focusing on binomial & quasibinomial, sum-to-zero / deviation coding and treatment / dummy coding.

 ## What's inside